 Gili just means small island in Sasak, Lombok’s local language, so the expression Gili Island is a misnomer.
 There are about 50 “Gili” around Lombok, and more around Sumbawa (where Sasak is also Spoken).

 There are three small groups of Gili offshore the northern coast of Sekotong, the easternmost are Gili Nanggu, Sudak, and Kedis, and these are the ones we visited, then there are Gili Gede, Anyaran, Asahan, Rengit, and the small Gili Goleng, before the village of Labuhanpon, and three more small islands, near Pantai Elak Elak, whose names Google maps ignores.

 First, we visit Gili Sudak, the best for snorkeling.
 Just a few meters from the perfect white sand beach we are already submerged by many colorful fish.
 They are setting up some metal structures underwater to make the corals prosper here.
-There’s also a resort if you want to spend a night on the island, it’s called Nirvana Gili Sudak.
+There’s also a resort if you want to spend a night on the island, it’s called Nirvana Gili Sudak and its really luxurious.

 Then we sail to Gili Nanggu, maybe the most interesting, where there are a small fishing village and some restaurants.
 Walking the small island interior among the fishermen houses gives you an insight of the local life on a small tropical island.

 The third island, Gili Kedis, is a mini island, you can walk around in three minutes, it is microscopic.
 A couple of trees on a white sand beach, just like a little kid could draw an island.
 Also here the underwater life is colorful and bustling.